gausslabs/MP-PSI/pkg/README.md

 });
 ```

+A web-app example is available inside the `pkg/index.html` file [here](https://github.com/gaussian-dev/MP-PSI).
+You can test it by:
+- Cloning the repo
-A web-app example is available in the at `index.html`.
-Serve the package directory with a local web server, (e.g. `python3 -m http.server`) and visit `http://localhost:8000` in your browser.
-Opening the console will show the result of the PSI protocol.
+- Serving the `pkg` directory with a local web server, (e.g. `python3 -m http.server`)
+- Visit `http://localhost:8000` in your browser
+- Open the console.
+It will show you the result of the PSI protocol.